 As a bonus extra, for those who wish to use the Outlook Client for the very latest version of CRM, follow this link to download a patch to your Outlook Client software.
 It will be needed.

-Watch the video, Dynamics 365 for Customer Engagement — Outlook App Demo to see and overview and demonstration of the Microsoft Dynamics 365 Outlook App.
+Watch the short 7-minute video, Dynamics 365 for Customer Engagement — Outlook App Demo below to see an overview and demonstration of the Microsoft Dynamics 365 Outlook App.